|

 have been the origin of the charming story that the font was given

-to Abbot William of Robertsbridge by King
+to Abbot William of Robertsbridge by Nave

 The nave is